nina6153/website-csci1000-project/README.md

+# Welcome!
+Please join the Discord [HERE](https://discord.gg/Tws5ufeGKj) to talk to everyone else and so we can help you work through any problems!
+If you haven't already, please fill out this form [HERE](https://forms.gle/1b7BvPTovZsBPzjZA) for teams.

+## Introduction:

 In this project, the class is going to break into groups and build an "About Me" website.

 Each group will consist of 2-5 students and every member will be tasked with creating their own web page that displays some fun information about themselves.